What Is Vicodin?

-Many people in recovery will benefit from an aftercare program that incorporates continued therapy in a group or individual setting and participation in support groups.
-It will also address any professional, legal, medical or financial issues that may have arisen due to your Vicodin abuse.
+Many people in recovery will benefit from aftercare programs that incorporate continued therapy in group or individual settings and participation in support groups.
+Recovery will also address any professional, legal, medical or financial issues that may have arisen due to your Vicodin abuse.

 You don’t have to make these decisions alone.
 Treatment admissions specialists are standing by 24 hours a day, seven days per week to help guide you through this process.
-Get help today at 1-888-744-0069 .
+Get help when you call for free today at .

 These Vicodin facts and statistics paint a picture of the problems of abuse in the United States: